xcart/xcart-docs/_pages/kb_en/countries__states_and_zones/setting_up_destination_(address)_zones.md

           102%
           {% endnote %}

-        For example, we need to create a zone "Atlantic Canada" that would include four territories: New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador.
-We would need to select the following territories:

-        *   in the section **Countries** - Canada;
-        *   in the section **States** - Canada:New Brunswick, Canada:Newfoundland and Labrador, Canada:Nova Scotia and Canada:Prince Edward Island;
-        *   in the section **Zip/postal code masks** - nothing.

 7. Once you are done configuring the zone, click the **Save changes** button at the bottom of the page to save the changes.
 The zone details will be saved.